CodeGator/CG.Purple/BACKLOG.md

 * Eventually, need to deal with provider failover, for times when a provider is overworked, or rate limited.

 * Does it make sense to employ a user-configurable rules engine for things like provider assignment, failover, archiving, etc.?

-* Does it make sense to use plugins to extend processing, or even archiving?

 ### Database